Learning to play the electric guitar is not easy.

 The electric guitar’s pickups are the parts that contain the electronic components.
 Their function is to convert the strings’ movement into small electric signals, which are then transmitted down to the output jack, and then through an instrument cable to an amplifier, or some other component, if you are playing electric guitar without an amp.

-Pickups are available in many different kinds, with each of them featuring their unique sound.
-By changing the guitar’s pickups, you can completely change the sound.
 Most pickup models are associated with certain types and models of guitar.
 If you put new pickups on your guitar and they buzz, check to make sure they are properly grounded.

 The pickup selector allows you to turn specific pickups on or off.
 This can change the guitar’s sound.
+Our article comparing bridge pickups vs neck pickups explains this in great detail.

 As the name implies, strap buttons are small buttons to which you can hook your guitar strap.
 According to several pro musicians, a locking type of strap button is the best.
 If you want to keep your strap secure while shredding up and down the guitar neck, it is advisable that you use one.